-Armenian Jews have their long history which goes back to ancient times.
-Jewish community of Armenia is rather active and enthusiastic in preserving their traditions.
-You can come across many people in Armenia with both Armenian and Jewish background as a result of mixed marriages.
+The Jewish community in Armenia has its long history that goes back to ancient times.
+The community is quite active and enthusiastic about preserving their traditions.
+As a result of mixed marriages, you can meet many people in Armenia of both Armenian and Jewish background.

-Jewish Community in Armenia is actively engaged in social life of the country.
-The number of Armenian Jews is not large.
+Jewish Community in Armenia is actively engaged in the social life of the country.
+The number of Jews in Armenia is not large.
 It is between 500 today because of immigration after 1990-s.

 The president of Jewish Community of Armenia is Rimma Varzhapetyan.

-Being not large in number, Armenian Jews never let us forget about them, surprising us with their unique culture, cuisine and celebrations.
+Being not large in number, Jewish people in Armenia never let us forget about them, surprising us with their unique culture, cuisine, and celebrations.

-Armenian Jews are very delicate towards their religion as well.
-The Jewish Synagogue “Mordechai Navi” is located on 23 Nar-Dos Street, in the center of Yerevan.
+Jewish people in Armenia are very delicate towards their religion as well.
+The Jewish Synagogue “Mordechai Navi” is located at 23 Nar-Dos Street, in the center of Yerevan.
 It is also the center of Jewish Community of Armenia.

-The major part of their celebrations, festivals, meeting are held exactly there.
-While in Yerevan, you can also pay a visit to the memorial dedicated to Jewish and Armenian genocide in Yerevan, which was initiated by the head of Jewish community in Armenia.
+The major part of their celebrations, festivals, meeting are held there.
+While in Yerevan, you can also pay a visit to the memorial dedicated to Holocoust and Armenian genocide in Yerevan, which was initiated by the head of Jewish community in Armenia.

-Besides Jewish people living in Armenia (so-called Armenian Jews), there are many outstanding people that have both Armenian and Jewish heritage.
-So we’ve decided to create a list of distinguished people who had an immense role in Armenian history and many of them have also Armenian-Jewish background.
+Besides Jewish people living in Armenia, there are many outstanding people that have both Armenian and Jewish heritage.
+We’ve created a list of distinguished people who had an immense role in Armenian history and many of them have also Armenian-Jewish background.

-The history of Armenian Jews comes from unmemorable times.
+The history of Jews in Armenia comes from unmemorable times.
 The first mentioning about Jews inhabited in Armenia was by ancient Armenian historian Movses Khonatsi.